Today’s post is an interview with the Founder of Ghoomophiro, Prachi Garg.

 How do you work with locals on creating the custom tours?
 Why is involving the locals so crucial to making it a true experience?

 Prachi: All the places that we recommend are places I have personally visited.
 During these visits, we contact locals and discuss and experience the various options available for upcoming tours.
 Once we receive the query, we analyze and speak to the locals and plan the trip accordingly.
 Locals are the true representatives of any place.
 Their involvement in the trip gives them a unique experience to travelers and keep them glued to the places.
 Feedback that we receive from our clients are amazing and large part of this feedback includes their experiences with locals.Locals are the true representatives of any place.
-Their involvement in the trip gives them a unique… Click To Tweet
+Their involvement in the trip gives them a unique experience to travelers Click To Tweet

 Tell us a bit about yourself as a traveler.
 What compels you to travel and discover our world?